jadec41-prog/DIG3171/distantreading.md

 Night Road – A gripping psychological drama about motherhood and tragedy Home Front – Explores the emotional toll of war on a military family Between Sisters and True Colors – Deep dives into sisterhood and family dynamics

+Both of these websites have their perks.
+I chose to analyze Kristin Hannah's most popular books.
+I think Voyant is geared toward more of a tech-savvy person who enjoys analytics.
+It doesn't give you the ability to ask or receive information, only a breakdown of the website.
+Copolit is more of a simplistic website to ask and receive straight-forward information.
+I think this website could be beneficial for anyone.